-Basically, long-form content is content that's 1,200 words or more (according to Forbes).
+Basically, long-form content is content with a word count of 1,200 words or more (according to Forbes).
 It can be a traditional blog post as well as a magazine, an eBook or a white paper, and a lot of voices are saying it's the next big thing.

 Do you have a negative knee-jerk reaction when you see someone touting long-form content's wonders?
 Maybe what comes to mind is 7,000 words of text forming an intimidating mass that could cause minor head trauma if picked up and swung.
 Or possibly horrible flashbacks to school textbooks.

 Let me start by saying that I am a millennial through and through, so thinking about a lot of boring text doesn't really get me going.
-However, I am a believer in long-form content marketing.
+However, I am a believer in using long-form content in your content strategy.

 This means they'll spend more time with your brand and come to rely on you for dependable information and thought leadership.

 Sure, our attention spans are getting shorter, but I like to think that, in many cases, what that really means is that we're getting better at quickly determining what we want to spend time on and what we don't care about.
 To survive a digital world filled to the brim with content, we have to pass on a lot of things, and do it quickly.